-Date: C O The signature to any endorsement hereon must correspond with the name as written upon the face of this Certificate in every particular, without alteration, enlargement or change.
-SIGNATURE(S) MUST BE GUARANTEED BY A MEMBER FIRM OF THE NATIONAL ASSOCIATION OF SECURITIES DEALERS, INC. OR BY A COMMERCIAL BANK OR TRUST COMPANY SIGNATURE(S) GUARANTEED - (Signature) (Signature)
+Date: correspo of this ature to any endorsement hereon must nd with the name as written upon the face Certificate in every particular, without on, enlargement or change.
+SIGNATURE(S) MUST BE GUARANTEED BY A MEMBER FIRM OF THE NATIONAL (Signatu re) ASSOCIATION OF SECURITIES DEALERS, INC. (Signatu re) OR BY A COMMERCIAL BANK this Certificate, subject to the Partnership Agreement, and does hereby irrevocably constitute and appoint \\\\\ as its attorney-in-fact with power of substitution to transfer the same on the books of Sunoco Logistics